-AFE and Pooley’s produce the best packs i’ve seen.
+AFE and Pooley’s currently produce the most comprehensive PPL Flight Training Study Kits i’ve seen.
 Differentiating them is tough, because both packs contain very similar products.
 They’re similarly priced, too.

-Let’s take a look at both packs one by one…
+Let’s take a look at all three PPL(A) packs one by one…

 - PPL1 Flying Training